topoteretes/.github/profile/README.md

   Powering AI Agents with dynamic memory
 </p>

-cognee INC delivers production-ready, high-performance memory infrastructure for AI Apps and Agents, replacing RAG—available open-source, deployable on your own infrastructure or in any cloud, and [hosted SaaS beta](https://www.cognee.ai/waitlist).
+cognee inc delivers production-ready, high-performance memory infrastructure for AI Apps and Agents, replacing RAG—available open-source, deployable on your own infrastructure or in any cloud, and [hosted SaaS beta](https://www.cognee.ai/waitlist).

  <p align="center">
   <a href="https://www.cognee.ai/">Homepage</a>